MicroMkr/ESP32-Radio-Internet-Streamers/README.md

 The new firmware will start running.

 After ESP32 boot wait for few min until network scanning is completed.
-Open the wifi in your phone and search for AH_Radio Connect to your network
+Open the wifi in your phone and search for BT_Radio Connect to your network
-Wait for 5 minutes for the LittleFS format to be completed (You might need to turn off/on the radio) Look at the LCD for the IP address connect to that IP address using your computer browser Upload a single station or list of stations using the following format
+Wait for 5 minutes for the files system format to be completed (You might need to turn off/on the radio) Look at the LCD for the IP address connect to that IP address using your computer browser Upload a single station or list of stations using the following format